nikryden/Retrogame-Handler/README.md

 ### Planed features for coming versions
 - [X] Liteweight game scraper for SimpleMenu
 - [ ] Fix buggs
-- [ ] Make it Core so it works on Linux and Mac OS
+- [ ] Make it .net core so it works on Linux and Mac OS
 - [ ] More functions in the FTP File manager(move files on the console, download files to PC and drag and drop files. )
 - [ ] Help to find and install application
 - [ ] Help to find and install games